Alvearie/imaging-ingestion/docs/event-driven-ingestion/overview.md

     minReplicas: 0
 ```

-## Using an alternative to the PostgreSQL database
+## Using alternative SQL databases
   The Event Driven Ingestion Service uses a relational database to maintain the imaging data manifest.
 Implemented in Quarkus, it is possible to support a number of different database providers by modifying a few properties in [application.properties](../../dicom-event-driven-ingestion/src/main/resources/application.properties).
 Refer to the [Quarkus Datasources](https://quarkus.io/guides/datasource) documentation for details.

 As part of building a native image, the JDBC driver is included in a single binary within the container image.
 With the current build, in order to use use an alternative database provider, a separate container needs to be built for each provider.
 The provided *Kubernetes* operator allows alternative containers to be configured with the *DicomEventDrivenIngestion* custom resource.

+The current build action creates two different containers; one for PostgreSQL, and one for IBM DB2.